mag4no10/arch-linux-guide/PART_II.md

 # My own arch linux install guide pt2
 After rebooting, we will already got our functional system.
-So now we will be installing our packages. \
+So now we will be installing our packages

 ## Connect to the Internet
 First we check if we have connection